Lindbergichthys

 Lindbergichthys is a genus of marine ray-finned fishes belonging to the family Nototheniidae, the notothens or cod icefishes.

 They are native to the Southern Ocean.

 Taxonomy

 Lindbergichthys was first formally described in 1976 as Lindbergia, a subgenus of Lepidonotothen, by the Soviet ichthyologist Arkady Vladimirovich Balushkin with Notothenia mizops as the type species.
 However, Lindbergia was preoccupied by a Gastropod genus described by Riedel in 1959 and in 1979 Balushkin replaced the name with Lindbergichthys.

+Etymology

 The name of honours the Soviet ichthyologist Georgiĭ Ustinovich Lindberg who died in 1976.
 The genus is not recognised by all authorities and, for example, is treated as a synonym of Nototheniops by the Catalog of Fishes but is treated as a valid genus by FishBase.
 Some authorities place this taxon in the subfamily Nototheniinae, but the 5th edition of Fishes of the World does not include subfamilies in the Nototheniidae.

 Species

 Two recognized species are in this genus: